MetaMask/core/docs/writing-controllers.md

 };
 ```

-## Define and export internal action types as one
+## Define and export a type union for internal action types

 A controller should define and export a type union that holds all of its actions.
 This type union makes it easy to define the type for the controller's messenger.